tsshadow/scrobbler/docs/database-design.md

 The `listens.listens` table keeps a foreign key into `medialibrary.tracks`, so every listen still resolves to canonical track metadata while writes remain isolated to the owning service.

+Configure the split by setting the following environment variables before starting the application:

+- `SCROBBLER_MEDIALIBRARY_SCHEMA` – schema/database used for analyzer-owned tables.
+- `SCROBBLER_LISTENS_SCHEMA` – schema/database used for scrobbler-owned tables.

+Leave either variable unset (or set it to an empty string) to keep the associated tables in the connection's default schema, which preserves compatibility for hosted MySQL/MariaDB accounts that lack privileges to create additional databases.

-Existing single-schema deployments are upgraded in place.
+When schemas are provided, existing single-schema deployments are upgraded in place.
 During application start-up the bootstrap routine will:

-1. Create the `medialibrary` and `listens` schemas (or in-memory attachments for SQLite-based tests).
+1. Create or attach the configured schemas.
 2. Move legacy tables into their new schemas while preserving primary keys and data.
 3. Re-run column/index guards to ensure historical databases gain any newer analyzer fields.

-Fresh installations simply create the tables directly inside the appropriate schema.
+Fresh installations simply create the tables directly inside the configured schema(s).

 ## Column reference